experimentAccount2/slpkg/README.rst

 View list of repositories with command '$ slpkg repo-list' or get repository information with command '$ slpkg repo-info <repository>.

+Update slpkg itself simply run "$ slpkg update slpkg", and slpkg check from GitHub repository if new versions are available.

+Checking packages health with command "$ slpkg health" and slpkg check if files missing from package file list.

+Print dependencies status used by packages with command "$ slpkg deps-status".

 If you have already downloaded the script and the source code you can build the package with the command '$ slpkg <script.tar.gz> <sources>'.